Super-Poissonian distribution

 In mathematics, a super-Poissonian distribution is a probability distribution that has a larger variance than a Poisson distribution with the same mean.
 Conversely, a sub-Poissonian distribution has a smaller variance.

-An example of super-Poissonian distribution is negative binomial distribution.
+An example of a super-Poissonian distribution is the negative binomial distribution.

 The Poisson distribution is a result of a process where the time (or an equivalent measure) between events has an exponential distribution, representing a memoryless process.

 Mathematical definition

 In probability theory it is common to say a distribution, D, is a sub-distribution of another distribution E if D 's moment-generating function, is bounded by E 's up to a constant.